Scenes of crime officer

 Experience of dealing with the public and working in sensitive situations would be useful.

-The College of Policing has more information about becoming a scenes of crime officer.
+Skills for Justice has more information about becoming a scenes of crime officer.

 2. Skills required